 The thing is that if you want to be the best at something, you need all those pesky details.

-My acquisition of knowledge
+My process of knowledge acquisition

-Throughout the years of running this website, I have received tons of questions about my process of writing and thinking (e.g. The truth about effectiveness and usefulness of mnemonics in learning).
+Throughout the years of running this website, I have received tons of questions about my process of writing and thinking (e.g. The truth about the effectiveness and usefulness of mnemonics in learning).

 My answer has always been the same and possibly disappointing to others – I try to memorize everything.